-Sheldon says that is excellent clarification of what we are trying to do here right now.
+SPennoyer says that is excellent clarification of what we are trying to do here right now.
 Maybe down the road we can add in a conservation ordinance.
 But under Definition #4 conserve land “shall mean land that is owned by, controlled by….”
-Does that mean that it needs to be held by an outside entity?
+SPennoyer asked “Does that mean that it needs to be held by an outside entity?”
 PRenaud says that part of the definition is unchanged.

-Sheldon says that may have to come out.
+SPennoyer says that may have to come out.

 RMarshall and PRenaud feel that if you take that out, the homeowners association is responsible for the management of that property.
 AWood says that over time, it would mean that the homeowners association could change the intent.

-Jim says the definition of conservation lands is 3rd party owned.
+JFletcher says the definition of conservation lands is 3rd party owned.
 Says that under general requirements, these are preserved with deed restrictions.

-Carol wonders if the Purpose statement should then be changed?
+CIrvin wonders if the Purpose Statement should then be changed.

-Says talking about land worth saving – conservation value – is this reflected in the purpose statement or should it be changed to reflect what our goals really are?
-If our goal is really to have cluster development, shouldn’t that just be stated in the purpose?
+CIrvin asks “Talking about land worth saving – conservation value – is this reflected in the purpose statement or should it be changed to reflect what our goals really are?
+If our goal is really to have cluster development, shouldn’t that just be stated in the purpose?”

-Andre says this is a board of individuals and we are still trying to clarify the goal
+AWood says this is a board of individuals and we are still trying to clarify the goal.

-Karen says if we want to change to just Cluster Development, the language says we do need a 3rd party, and we would have to take a lot of the conservation verbiage out.
+KDay says if we want to change to just Cluster Development, the language says we do need a 3rd party, and we would have to take a lot of the conservation verbiage out.

-Conrad Dumas states that this is a tool to protect some of the land.
+CDumas states that this is a tool to protect some of the land.
 If we want natural wildlife and protected space, this is reflected.

 RMarshall says he agrees – the open space ordinance gives us another tool, an opportunity to look at other alternatives.
-Sometimes you can’t build on open space land anyway because of other issues.
+RMarshall states “Sometimes you can’t build on open space land anyway because of other issues.
 Also we are not hearing from the landowners who want to be able to build on a space.
 If we’re requiring a 3rd party, wouldn’t we perhaps be not allowed to develop in that way?
-It would end up as a typical subdivision.
+It would end up as a typical subdivision.”
 PRenaud reiterated that we are just trying to preserve the character of the town.

-He wonders if we need to spell out the value of the 3rd party.
-Are they going to come in and tell us what we can do, and where?
+PRenaud wonders if we need to spell out the value of the 3rd party.
+PRenaud questions “Are they going to come in and tell us what we can do, and where?”
 He thinks that a developer would not want to be dictated to exactly how they need to design their subdivision.

-Carol answered that if that is what they’re asked to do (design an open space in a subdivision), then that is what they would do.
-Not sure what the problem is with that?
-Asked about process – when would we decide what is put on the ballot?
+CIrvin answered that if that is what they’re asked to do (design an open space in a subdivision), then that is what they would do.
+She asks “Not sure what the problem is with that?”
+Asking about process she wonders “when would we decide what is put on the ballot?”

 PRenaud said if we make changes, we will have to meet again in 2 weeks,

-Sheldon asked for more clarification – if we do a cluster development versus one with a conservation easement, would that be creating an incentive?
+SPennoyer asked for more clarification:“If we do a cluster development versus one with a conservation easement, would that be creating an incentive?”
 PRenaud says we do not have density incentives.

-Getting back to expert review and how that would work in the process, when would this expert be brought in? at what part of the process?
+SPennoyer continues, “Getting back to expert review and how that would work in the process, when would this expert be brought in? at what part of the process?
 If an expert suggested a conservation easement but they determined it wasn’t worthwhile, they wouldn’t do it.
-If an expert suggested a pattern of development in a piece of land, would that be before the application?
+If an expert suggested a pattern of development in a piece of land, would that be before the application?”